divadbaroon/Junov.1/usage/create_package/README.md

 python -m training.begin_training_session
 ```

-The command will now be utilized within Juno
+## Use The Command
+Now, you can run the main program to see the command in action:
 ```Bash
 python main.py
 ```